NORMANDY - SEINE RIVER CRUISE 2022

 Our all-inclusive program provides delicious Glatt Kosher cuisine, on-board synagogue with daily minyanim, engaging lectures and on-board programming, and local tours of Normandy that allow you to explore the area’s history and Jewish heritage.

-Intimate and comfortable, with every amenity you could wish for, The Scenic Space-Ship were designed with you in mind.
-From the moment you step on board you’ll be spoilt for choice.
-From our wide selection of dining venues to our luxuriously appointed private balcony suites, you’ll enjoy the ultimate in all-inclusive river cruising, every moment of the day.
-Take a 360˚ tour of The Gem below.
+Intimate and comfortable, with every amenity you could wish for.
+From the moment you step on board you’ll be spoiled.
+From our legendary buffets to our luxuriously appointed private balcony suites, you’ll enjoy the ultimate in all-inclusive river cruising, every moment of the day.

 Our all-inclusive river cruise vacation includes daily tours at each of our ports of call.